Soft Gingerbread Man Cookies

 The Ingredients

 Okay, let’s talk about the ingredients in more detail.
-Here’s what you’ll need to make soft gingerbread cookies, Little-Debbie-style:
+Here’s what you’ll need to make soft gingerbread cookies, Little-Debbie-style.
+Be sure to scroll down to the recipe card for measurements.

 For the Soft Gingerbread Cookies